Coach Bryn Britton

-She has worked with Coach Marcelo Enriquez and the Redondo Union HS Girls Varsity Basketball Team for the past 3 seasons, including the 2014 CIF Championship Team.
+She has worked with Coach Marcelo Enriquez and the Redondo Union HS Girls Varsity Basketball Team for the past 6 seasons, including the 2018 State Championship and the 2014 CIF Championship Team.

 As a former Division 1 player herself, Lynn's accolades range from All WCC honoree, scoring over 1,400 points, being the 1st women's basketball player to be inducted into the LMU Hall of Fame, and setting 18 school records upon the completion of her career.
 As a coach, she helped lead LMU to post season appearances in the WNIT and NCAA tournament, as well as assisting in guiding LMU to a WCC Championship.
 Her 16 years as LMU's Recruiting Coordinator provides great insight into the skills that are vital to be successful at all levels.

 Lynn graduated from LMU with a Bachelor's degree in Liberal Studies (Elementary Education).